-Continuing my theme related to the flexibility of our Spartan Global Development Fund (SGDF) members during this year of turmoil (See entry #2020-1), this blog post includes my SGDF students’ statement on Black Lives Matter.
-It expresses our respect for others no matter what their race, ethnicity, or background.
-This is deeply important to SGDF internally and in our interactions with others around the world.
+Continuing my discussion of the flexibility of our Spartan Global Development Fund (SGDF) members during this year of turmoil (see entry #33), this essay includes my SGDF students’ statement on Black Lives Matter.
+The statement expresses our respect for others no matter what their race, ethnicity, or background.
+This is deeply important to SGDF members internally and in our interactions with others around the world.

 Here is the thoughtful statement compiled by my SGDF students.
-I am proud of them for their previous work and for their commitment to the plans described below.
+I am proud of them for their accomplishments and their commitment to the plans described below.